Open Positions for Forest Preserve District of Kane County

 st

-AID/AED, CDL Class A, Pesticide Operator; S-130 and S-190 Prescribe Burn or equivalent; all licenses/certifications must be obtained and maintained within one year of employment.
+AID/AED, CDL Class A, Pesticide Applicator; S-130 and S-190 Prescribe Burn or equivalent; all licenses/certifications must be obtained and maintained within one year of employment

 AN EQUAL OPPORTUNITY EMPLOYER